 The public meetings were advertised in a variety of ways, including messaging on the project website, plan website, ADOT social media channels, email notifications and printed and online advertisements.
 Printed ads were placed in the Arizona Republic, Arizona Daily Star, Arizona Daily Star and La Voz (see Appendix C for copies of the printed ads).
-An online ad was placed with the Arizona Daily Star (Tucson.com) for 33,333 digital impressions.
+An online ad was placed with the Arizona Daily Star (Tucson.com) for 33,333 digital impressions for the first phase of the outreach plan.